iiuwr-cc/ppa-lab24-1/README.md

-Principles of Program Analysis -- Labolatory
+Principles of Program Analysis -- Laboratory
 ============================================